The venture to crowdfunding our mid-market future

-As an investment model, crowdfunding has a great many advantages for businesses.
-It allows the lender to keep all control over their venture, and it's cheaper than traditional bank lending or institutional investment.
+As an investment model, crowdfunding has many advantages for businesses.
+It allows the lender to keep all control over their venture, and it’s cheaper than traditional bank lending or institutional investment.
 What is fascinating is the motivation behind the individual investor, who usually offers his/her money for no financial return.

 We spoke to Karyn Campbell, an investor at Collaborative Fund, about what makes the crowd tick and the funding model work.